Jimmy Jam and Terry Lewis: History

 Jimmy Jam is the son of Cornbread Harris, a Minneapolis blues and jazz musician.
-Jimmy Jam met Lewis while he was a student at Washburn High School in Minneapolis.
-They did not meet in class, however, but while attending a TRIO Upward Bound program on the University of Minnesota campus.
+Jimmy Jam met Lewis while attending an Upward Bound program on the University of Minnesota campus.

-Harris formed or joined an 11 piece band called Mind & Matter.
+In the mid-1970s, Harris formed or joined Mind & Matter, an 11 piece band.

-Later came Flyte Tyme, which evolved into the Time.
-In 1981, they were joined by Morris Day and toured with Prince as his opening act.
+Lewis had been in the band Flyte Tyme, which Harris joined late in its history and which Prince restructured as the Time in 1981.
 As members of the Time, they played instruments on all but one of the group's five albums (Ice Cream Castle), including Condensate which the group recorded as the Original 7ven.

-In 1982, Jimmy Jam and Terry Lewis were introduced to the music executive Dina R. Andrews, who was then an employee of Dick Griffey's SOLAR Records, where they would be mentored by record producer Leon Sylvers III.
-The pair asked Andrews to manage them, and through her relationships Andrews first introduced Jam and Lewis to Music Executive Clarence Avant.
-They produced their first masters for Avant for the S.O.S.
+In 1982, Jam and Lewis were introduced to music executive Dina R. Andrews, who was then an employee of Dick Griffey's SOLAR Records, where they would be mentored by record producer Leon Sylvers III.
+The pair asked Andrews to manage them, and through her relationships, Andrews first introduced the duo to Clarence Avant.
+They produced their first work for Avant for the S.O.S.
 Band.
-Andrews set-up Jam and Lewis's company Flyte Tyme Productions as a business entity, and continued shopping them to her other record executive colleagues.
-The producers went on to produce several other masters for Avant under Dina Andrews Management for the S.O.S.
+Andrews set up Jam and Lewis's company Flyte Tyme Productions and shopped them to her music industry colleagues.
+Jam and Lewis went on to produce several other acts for Avant under Dina Andrews Management for the S.O.S.
 Band, Cherrelle, Alexander O'Neal and Change.
-Additionally, Andrews shopped the duo to many of the executives and artists who used their services, such as Klymaxx, Cheryl Lynn ("Encore"), and executives such as John McClain (Janet Jackson).
+Additionally, Andrews shopped the duo to many of the executives and artists who used her services, such as Klymaxx, Cheryl Lynn ("Encore"), and executives such as A&M's John McClain (Janet Jackson).

-The pair were fired by Prince from a tour after a blizzard left them unable to rejoin during a short break to produce music for the S.O.S.
+The pair were fired by Prince after a freak Atlanta blizzard left them unable to make a tour date during which they were, unbeknown to Prince, producing music for the S.O.S.
 Band.
-However, one of the tracks they were producing, "Just Be Good to Me", became a hit and sealed the duo's reputation, as well as that of the S.O.S.
-Band.
-The duo would rejoin the Time for two albums: 1990's Pandemonium and the 2011 album Condensate under the name the Original 7ven.
+However, one of the Atlanta tracks, "Just Be Good to Me", became a hit and established the duo's reputation.
+Jam and Lewis would rejoin the Time for two albums: 1990's Pandemonium and the 2011 album Condensate when the band went by the Original 7ven.

 The duo was noted for early use of the Roland TR-808 drum machine, which was used in most of its productions.
 After working with other artists such as Cherrelle and Alexander O'Neal, Jam and Lewis were introduced to Janet Jackson and produced her breakthrough album Control in 1986, for which the duo won a Grammy Award.
 Their collaboration on her next album, 1989's Rhythm Nation 1814, proved even more successful as the album became one of the top-selling albums in history with four Billboard Hot 100 No. 1 hits.
-Their collaboration continued and remained highly successful, especially on the Billboard 200 No.1 albums janet., The Velvet Rope, All For You and Unbreakable.
+Their collaboration continued and remained highly successful, especially on the Billboard 200 No.1 albums janet., The Velvet Rope, All for You and Unbreakable.